skynettoday/skynet-today/_posts/briefs/2019-10-21-openai-rubiks-cube.md

 This isn’t a critique on RL - these limitations are well-known within the research community, and RL is a tool in a box of many tools that roboticists use.
 However, given the above caveats it is not yet clear that this is a more general approach than designing or coding task-specific robots.
 Past attempts on applying robots to Rubik’s cubes, such as [this](https://www.youtube.com/watch?v=by1yz7Toick) or [this](https://www.youtube.com/watch?v=KVGn8tP9klI), did not require months of training and expensive GPUs, and they often achieved close to 100% success rates (when no external perturbations were present).

 Of course, the goal of general-purpose robots is not to solve Rubik’s cubes, but rather to perform a wide variety of tasks.
 Yet, at this moment, by looking through this particular project, it is arguable that the *marginal* cost (time, money, human resources) of using the proposed, RL-based, “general” approach in robotics for each new task is still higher than coding a specific robot program to execute that task.
-While this is true of most of AI research, which after all usually tackles self-contained problems meant to demonstrate the promise of a new algorithm, OpenAI’s PR-heavy approach could do a lot to make this clearer to non-AI researchers in its messaging.
+While this is true of much of AI research, which after all usually tackles self-contained problems meant to demonstrate the promise of a new algorithm, OpenAI’s PR-heavy approach could do a lot to make this clearer to non-AI researchers in its messaging.

 ## TLDR